 5. Combined heat and power-generating facilities shall be assessed on the basis of their electrical maximum capacity.

+6. An electricity storage module shall be capable of satisfying the requirements of this Regulation irrespective of whether the electricity storage module injects and consumes active power to and from the network.

 Article 7